Tick42/glue-js-mock/readme.md

 }, INTEROP_GET_TEXT_METHOD_NAME, result);
 ```

-Then we simulate a button click - this should call the method registered before and update the div in the page
+Then we simulate a button click - this should call the method registered before and update the div in the page:

 ```javascript
 // press the button
 await page.click("#interop-get-external-data-button");
 ```

-As a last step we verify that this actually happened by extracting the text in the div and comparing it to the result returned by the interop method
+As a last step we verify that this actually happened by extracting the text in the div and comparing it to the result returned by the interop method:
 ```javascript
 // get the div text and compare const element = await page.$(`#${INTEROP_GET_TEXT_DIV_NAME}`);